FosterCommerce/dot-all-2022/README.md

         ddev import-db --src=project_db.sql.tar.gz

-   Alternatively if you are on a Mac and have TablePlus, SequelPro or SequelAce installed, you can import using these apps directly from DDEV and importing the same database SQL dump seed file (project_db.sql.tar.gz):
+   Alternatively if you are on a Mac and have TablePlus, SequelPro or SequelAce installed, you can open these apps directly from DDEV and import the same database SQL dump seed file (project_db.sql.tar.gz):

         // Using TablePlus
         ddev tableplus